aicell-lab/ddls-course/content/course/ddls-2024/module-4/_index.md

 <!-- TODO: needs to be updated -->
 #### Speaker 1: Wei Ouyang (DDLS Fellow, 8:00-9:00 CEST)

+{{< figure src="Wei_Ouyang.png" class="profile-photo" >}}

+Wei Ouyang is an assistant professor in the Applied Physics Department at KTH Royal Institute of Technology in Stockholm, Sweden, and a Data-Driven Life Science fellow.
+He leads a team focused on building AI systems for next-generation life science.
+Wei earned his PhD at Institut Pasteur in Paris, where he developed ANNA-PALM, a deep learning method that significantly enhances super-resolution microscopy speed.
+He later worked as a postdoc with Emma Lundberg’s group, focusing on image analysis and whole-cell modeling.
+Wei is the founder of ImJoy, an open-source platform for deep learning tools, and co-founder of the BioImage Model Zoo and the AI4Life consortium.
+Learn more about his work [here](https://aicell.io/authors/wei/).

+**Title: TBD**

 This module will introduce the basic concepts in recent advances in generative AI, large language models, and diffusion models, focusing on creating conditional microscopy cell images for whole-cell modeling.
 It will also cover challenges in generative AI and potential paths forward in data-driven life sciences.

 <!-- updated: 28.06.2024 -->